 How the Latest Is Changing Manufacturing

-This new version is more than a CAD update—it’s a tool reshaping how companies manufacture and innovate.
+This new version is more than a CAD update.
+It’s a tool reshaping how companies manufacture and innovate.

 - Shortened Time-to-Market: Simulation-driven design and MBD reduce delays in validation and prototyping.